 The garden supports courses such as Systematic Botany, giving students an accessible area by Stoffer Hall to practice plant identification skills.
 It also serves as an extension of existing efforts to expand public access to the biology department’s natural history collections, and increase visibility and public interest in ecological research.
 Having access on campus to a native plant garden will allow for outreach events like plant identification workshops that will foster connections with the larger Topeka community.
 In addition to being an educational asset, the garden is an aesthetic addition to campus that increases appreciation for Kansas’s native biodiversity.
 In 2025, we will expand the project outreach by creating an interactive online platform and continuing to improve the function of the garden space.

-Funds raised on the Day of Giving will primarily go toward topsoil, mulch, native plant plugs and educational signage.
-The project is a collaboration between the biology department, EcoBods, Women in STEM and the Facilities Services Department.
+Funds raised on the Day of Giving in 2025 will primarily go toward hardscaping materials including pavers for a path, educational signage, large rocks to provide shallow pools of water for pollinators (as well as aesthetic appeal) and supplies for projects such as pollinator habitat installations and bird feeders.
+The project is a collaboration between the biology department, EcoBods, and the Facilities Services Department.